Maveth: Plot

-Following the events of "Closure", Ward's team find an ancient statue in the shape of the Hydra symbol on Maveth, the deserted planet opened through the Monolith.
-They also find Will Daniels, and Fitz convinces Ward to let Will guide them through the wasteland to the point where the portal will reopen.
-Coulson regains consciousness and pursues the team, and after Will leads the Hydra agents into a storm so he and Fitz can escape, Coulson kills the soldiers and wounds Ward, forcing him to help find Fitz and Will.
+Following the events of "Closure", Grant Ward's team find an ancient statue in the shape of the Hydra symbol on Maveth, the deserted planet opened through the Monolith.
+They find Will Daniels, and Leo Fitz convinces Ward to let Will guide them through the wasteland to the point where the portal will reopen.
+Phil Coulson regains consciousness and pursues the team, and after Will leads the Hydra agents into a storm so he and Fitz can escape, Coulson kills the soldiers and wounds Ward, forcing him to help find Fitz and Will.

-Back on Earth, Mack leads two teams into the castle to secure the portal and rescue Coulson, Fitz and Simmons, as well as Hydra's captive Inhumans, who have been brought in by Malick.
-Mack goes with Hunter and Morse, while Daisy goes with May, Lincoln and Joey.
-Lincoln causes a power failure, during which Simmons escapes and finds the captive Inhumans, including Andrew.
+Back on Earth, Alphonso "Mack" Mackenzie leads two teams into the castle to secure the portal and rescue Coulson, Fitz and Jemma Simmons, as well as Hydra's captive Inhumans, who have been brought in by Gideon Malick.
+Mack goes with Lance Hunter and Bobbi Morse, while Daisy Johnson goes with Melinda May, Lincoln Campbell and Joey Gutierrez.
+Lincoln causes a power failure, during which Simmons escapes and finds the captive Inhumans, including Andrew Garner.
 She reluctantly releases him to fight the Hydra agents trying to recapture her, but he also murders the other Inhumans.
-While Mack, Hunter and Morse seize the portal chamber, May finds Simmons and learns of Andrew's escape, and Joey saves Daisy from Giyera by melting 3 bullets, who is incapacitated by Lincoln.
+While Mack, Hunter and Morse seize the portal chamber, May finds Simmons and learns of Andrew's escape, and Joey saves Daisy from Giyera by melting three bullets, who is incapacitated by Lincoln.
 Mack orders the other agents to leave and to destroy the castle so that the monster cannot escape Maveth, but Daisy refuses to leave him behind.

-Fitz and Will come across the ruins of an ancient civilization, and Will explains that the inhabitants of Maveth 'feared change' and warred among themselves, until they destroyed each other.
+Fitz and Will come across the ruins of an ancient civilization, and Will explains that the inhabitants of Maveth "feared change" and warred among themselves, until they destroyed each other.
 When Will trips, Fitz stops to help the wound on his leg, only to find its bone exposed.
 His first-hand knowledge leads Fitz to realize that he is in fact the monster, inhabiting the reanimated body of Will, who actually died saving Simmons from it.
 "Will" attacks Fitz as Coulson finds them, but when he shoots "Will" several times to save Fitz, Ward attacks him.
 The castle machinery automatically reopens the portal, and Fitz prevents "Will" from escaping through it by destroying Will's body with a flare gun.
 Coulson overpowers Ward and crushes his chest with his prosthetic hand, killing him.
 Returning to Earth through the portal, Coulson and Fitz escape with Mack and Daisy, as May destroys the castle with the Zephyr's missiles.
 The team return to air base where Simmons hugs Fitz over the loss of Will, and Lincoln kisses Daisy.
 Coulson shares a look with Fitz, referencing to the death of Ward on Maveth.
 However, the monster takes over Ward's body and reaches Earth before the portal closes, and is encountered by a fleeing Malick.